MCAS Grade 10 Dates

 - MCAS test regulations will be followed precisely.

-- No cell phones, smart watches, or electronic devices are to be allowed in a student's possession during testing.
+- No cell phones, smart watches, or electronic devices (except Chromebooks) are allowed to be in a student’s possession during testing.
 All cell phones and smart watches will be collected by the test proctor.
+Students’ names should be on phones/electronic devices.

 - No notes can be brought to the testing room.